gr0uch/simulacra/README.md

 ## How it Works

-On initialization, Simulacra.js removes bound elements from the document and replaces them with a comment node (marker) for memoizing its position.
+On initialization, Simulacra.js removes bound elements from the document and replaces them with an empty text node (marker) for memoizing its position.
 Based on a value in the bound data object, it clones template elements and applies the mutator function on the cloned elements, and appends them near the marker or adjacent nodes.

 When a bound key is assigned, it gets internally casted into an array if it is not an array already, and the values of the array are compared with previous values.
 Based on whether a value at an index has changed, Simulacra.js will remove, insert, or mutate a DOM Node corresponding to the value.
 This is faster and simpler than diffing changes between DOM trees.